Is it possible to achieve the return of sensation after stroke? Can patients that can’t feel anything overcome their numbness?

 Reach your hand into the bowl and try to find the objects without looking.

 Have someone place different objects in your hand with your eyes open.
 Sense how these objects feel.

 Once you’ve gone through all the objects and observed how they feel, perform the exercise again with your eyes closed.

-Put all your focus into feeling each object to emphasize that connection in your mind.
-Note any difference between how the objects feel with your eyes open or closed.
+Put your focus into feeling each object to imprint the connection in your mind.
+Note any difference between how the objects feel with your eyes open, then closed.

 4. Temperature Differentiation

 This exercise is particularly beneficial to stroke survivors who have trouble feeling heat or cold.